rh-ai-quickstart/llm-cpu-serving/README.md

-# vllm-cpu-kickstarter
+# vllm-cpu-kickstart

-Welcome to the vLLM CPU Kickstarter!
+Welcome to the vLLM CPU Kickstart!
 Use this to quickly get a vLLM up and running in your environment.
 To see how it's done, jump straight to [installation](#install).

 ## Description

-The vLLM CPU Kickstarter is a quick-start template for deploying vLLM on CPU-based infrastructure within Red Hat OpenShift.
+The vLLM CPU Kickstart is a quick-start template for deploying vLLM on CPU-based infrastructure within Red Hat OpenShift.
 It’s designed for environments where GPUs are not available or necessary, making it ideal for lightweight inference use cases, prototyping, or constrained environments.
-In this Kickstarter, we are utilizing it to easily get an LLM deployed in most environments.
+In this Kickstart, we are utilizing it to easily get an LLM deployed in most environments.

-This kickstarter includes a Helm chart for deploying:
+This kickstart includes a Helm chart for deploying:

 - An OpenShift AI Project.
 - vLLM with CPU support running an instance of TinyLlama.